Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/README.md

 ## Key concepts
 ### Certificate
-  Azure Key Vault supports certificates with secret content types(`PKCS12` & `PEM`).
-The certificate can be backed by keys in key vault of types(`EC` & `RSA`).
-In addition to the certificate policy, the following attributes may be specified:
+  Azure Key Vault supports Certificates with secret content types(`PKCS12` & `PEM`).
+The Certificate can be backed by keys in key vault of types(`EC` & `RSA`).
+In addition to the Certificate policy, the following attributes may be specified:
-* enabled: Specifies whether the certificate is enabled and useable.
+* enabled: Specifies whether the Certificate is enabled and useable.
-* created: Indicates when this version of the certificate was created.
+* created: Indicates when this version of the Certificate was created.
-* updated: Indicates when this version of the certificate was updated.
+* updated: Indicates when this version of the Certificate was updated.

 ### Certificate Client:
-The Certificate client performs the interactions with the Azure Key Vault service for getting, setting, updating, deleting, and listing certificates and its versions.
-The client also supports CRUD operations for certificate issuers and contacts in the key vault.
+The Certificate client performs the interactions with the Azure Key Vault service for getting, setting, updating, deleting, and listing Certificates and its versions.
+The client also supports CRUD operations for Certificate issuers and contacts in the key vault.
 An asynchronous and synchronous, CertificateClient, client exists in the SDK allowing for selection of a client based on an application's use case.
 Once you've initialized a Certificate, you can interact with the primary resource types in Key Vault.

 ## Examples
 ### Sync API